monicagiraldochica/bash_tutorial/docs/condition_test.md

 ### Using the and (`&&`) and or (`||`) operands to test more than two conditions

 You can combine more than two expressions.
 In the following example, I am combining three.
-Because I am using the **AND** operator, the whole condition will test true **if and only if** all the three expressions are true.
-If one is false, then the whole expression will be false.
+Because I am using the **AND** operator, the whole condition will test `true` **if and only if** all the three expressions are `true`.
+If one is `false`, then the whole expression will be `false`.

 ```bash
 $ if [ 2 -lt 3 ] && [ !
 4 -lt 3 ] && [ 4 -lt 3 ]